cloudflare/terraform-provider-cloudflare/website/docs/d/ip_ranges.html.md

 ## Attributes Reference

-- `cidr_blocks` - The lexically ordered list of all CIDR blocks.
+- `cidr_blocks` - The lexically ordered list of all non-China CIDR blocks.
 - `ipv4_cidr_blocks` - The lexically ordered list of only the IPv4 CIDR blocks.
 - `ipv6_cidr_blocks` - The lexically ordered list of only the IPv6 CIDR blocks.
+- `china_ipv4_cidr_blocks` - The lexically ordered list of only the IPv4 China CIDR blocks.
+- `china_ipv6_cidr_blocks` - The lexically ordered list of only the IPv6 China CIDR blocks.

 [1]: https://www.cloudflare.com/ips/